julowe/wifi-pager/README.md

 ### v2.1
 - [ ] think about adding vibration motor - space in case for motor, but also what pins to attach it to
+- [ ] update menu functionality on pager